tonethar/IGME-330-Fall-2023/hw/hw3-typescript-notes.md

   ...
 ```

-- You could fix this by making a temp variable named target, and then reusing it in this event handler function:
+- You could fix this by making a temp variable named `target`, and then reusing it in this event handler function:

 ```ts
  volumeSlider.oninput = e => {